ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2020-02-25-09_Differentiation.md

 [^1]:

-    The notebook is not complete yet ("part 1"); the full notebook [09-differentiation.ipynb]({{site.nbviewer.resources}}/09_differentiation/09-differentiation.ipynb)
+    The notebook is not complete yet (only the theory/background and the student problem is available); the full notebook [09-differentiation.ipynb]({{site.nbviewer.resources}}/09_differentiation/09-differentiation.ipynb)
     will be posted *after* the student exercise [09-differentiation-students.ipynb]({{site.nbviewer.resources}}/09_differentiation/09-differentiation-students.ipynb)